Designed For Your Group

-It is up to the owners of homes,to make sure that unsuitable and unskilled workers are not employed.
-All children’s homes should be staffed by well-trained, well-supported people who care about and want to work with children with complex needs.
-It is now recognised as highly desirable that that staff working in care roles in children’s homes should be required to register with an independent body that oversees standards within the profession.
+It is up to the owners of homes to make sure that unsuitable and unskilled workers are not employed.
+All care homes should be staffed by well-trained, well-supported people who care about and want to work in this setting.
+It is now recognised as highly desirable that staff working in care roles should be required to register with an independent body that oversees standards within the profession.

 Residential staff frequently have to deal with incredibly difficult and challenging situations.
 They may be subject to physical violence, verbal abuse and may need to act quickly to prevent self-harm, assaults, or damage to property.
-Children’s homes are currently competing with other low-paid, employers for untrained low paid staff. which may be less stressful and have more regular hours.
+Care homes are currently competing with other low-paid employers for untrained low paid staff, which may offer less stressful employment and have more regular hours.
 Where staff are not trained, supported or valued there are high levels of sickness, absence, staff turnover and difficulties with recruitment.

-The costs of selecting and training staff who are able to provide a high quality service may be high.
-It will increase the cost of running your home, and may lead to a difficulties with cashflow.
+The costs of selecting and training staff who are able to provide a high-quality service may be high.
+It will increase the cost of running your home and may lead to difficulties with cashflow.

-A large quarterly VAT or annual tax demand can cause problems with your cashflow, particularly when it falls at the same time as other costs.
-Tax loans help you spread the cost of your tax demands into affordable monthly payments.
-They mean that you care home business can have:
+A large VAT or tax demand can cause problems with your cash flow, particularly when it falls at the same time as other costs.
+Tax Loans help you spread the cost of your tax demands into affordable monthly payments.
+They mean that your care home business can have:

 - Better control of cash flow

 - Fixed monthly payments

 - Quick and simple to arrange

 It can also ensure that you avoid late payment issues with HMRC, with the potential penalties and reputational damage that can follow.